maxWN/Assignment-5/README.md

 **Project Status:**

 This project has not been actively maintained for a considerable amount of time.
-It is in an archived state, so please refrain from making any pull requests or using in any capacity beyond its original intended purpose.
+It is in an archived state, so please refrain from making any pull requests or using it in any capacity beyond its original intended purpose.

 - Software used:
 - Ubuntu 14.04